IVPN Review 2025: Can It Stand Against the Competition?

 • IKEv2 (iOS app only)

-You can choose which protocol you're connected to by heading to Settings > Connection and choosing from the bullet list.
+You can choose which protocol you're connected to by heading to Settings > Connection.
 Once you choose your protocol, there are additional settings you can customize there as well.

 IVPN's connection and protocol settings